My love is one and only

 how the pit in his waxing figure fills,

-(enough to make a man's head spin
+(enough to make a man's head spin like an owl

 This poem is a companion to an ancient egyptian poem, translated by John L. Foster.